What Organic SEO Metrics Should You Track (Plus How to Check Them in GA4)

-Your bounce rate is a good indication of whether your content is performing well with searchers.
-It’s the percentage of visitors who land on a webpage and leave without engaging or clicking to another page.
+Your bounce rate is the percentage of people who land on your website and then leave without engaging or visiting another page on your website.

 Google wants users to have a good experience on your website.
 A high bounce rate on a mobile device will tell Google that your site isn’t mobile friendly, which will negatively affect your SEO.